luyang-ai4med/POPDx/README.md

 ```
 ## Dependencies
 POPDx is developed in Python 3.
 We provide an conda environment containing the necessary dependencies.
-For our tests, we suggest using a single GPU (e.g. NVIDIA Tesla V100 SXM2 16 GB).
+For your experiments, we suggest using a single GPU (e.g. NVIDIA Tesla V100 SXM2 16 GB).
 ```
 conda env create -f popdx.yml
 conda activate popdx